16 Best Things to do in Umbria, Italy 16 Best Things to do in Umbria, Italy

 15. Orvieto

-Set on a cliff overlooking the valley below, Orvieto is one of Italy’s most important historic cities and a top thing to do in Umbria.
-The city has many ancient tales and legends dating back to the Etruscan era (the beginning of which is thought to be 900 BC).
-You can discover some of these among the city’s 1200 underground caves!
+Set on a cliff overlooking the valley below, Orvieto is one of Italy’s most important historic cities (dating back to the Etruscan era).
+Much of this history is buried among the city’s 1200 underground caves!

 best things to do orvieto italy duomo